ResearchandDestroy/DorXNG/README.md

 If your database file gets exceptionally large it inevitably slows down the program and consumes more memory with each iteration...

-Those Python Stack Frames are Thicc. 🍑😅
+Those Python Stack Frames are Thicc... 🍑😅

 We've seen a marked drop in performance with database files that exceed approximately 50 thousand entries.

-We have implemented the `--limitdatabase` option to mitigate some of these memory consumption issues.
+The `--limitdatabase` option has been implemented to mitigate some of these memory consumption issues.
 Use it in combination with `--loop` to break deep recursive iteration inside [iterator.py](https://github.com/ResearchandDestroy/DorXNG/blob/main/iterator.py) and restart from `main` right where you left off.

 Once you have a series of database files you can merge them all (one at a time) with `--mergedatabase`.
 You can even merge them all into a new database file if you specify an unused filename with `--database`.